QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 <div class="row row-cols-md-2"><div>

 An ARM file usually starts with `.equ` directives.
-They are the constants we define, such as the system calls numbers.
+That's where we define constants, such as system calls numbers we will use.

 ```arm
 .equ SYS_EXIT, 1